nfredrik/mickarucken/README.md

 The program can be divided int two parts:

- - Setup phase, setting up WIFI, LoRA and sensors.
+ - Setup phase, setting up WiFi, LoRA and sensors.

  - Eternal loop phase where sensors are read and posted to DataCake or some similar systems.
-   The intention is to have as little knowledge of the underlaying functionality, promote readability and if needed dig deeper, like how Wifi is set up or sensors are read.
+The intention is that **main()** have less knowledge of details, this promotes readability and makes it easy to move from a LoRa solution to a Wifi and vice versa.

 ```python
 def main():